halveez/ec601_project1/README.md

 ### Open Source Data

+Some available sources for open access data include:

 NASA's Open Data Portal includes datasets such as the Global Hyperspectral Imaging Spectral-library of Agricultural crops for Central Asia V001 [[8]](#8)

 USDA Farm Service Agency National Agriculture Imagery Program [[9]](#9)

-Copernicus Open Access Hub [[[10]](#10)
+Copernicus Open Access Hub [[10]](#10)

 ### Open Source Implementations

-Fortunately, there are many openly available guides and courses for multi-sepctral image analysis, with a particulary detailed option bein the Earth Data Analytics Online Certificate.
+Fortunately, there are many openly available guides and courses for multi-sepctral image analysis, with a particulary detailed option being the Earth Data Analytics Online Certificate.
 Among other topics, this course includes a section on multi-spectral remote sensing, with many additional references for further learning[[11]](#11).

 OpenDroneMap is an open source toolkit that in 2020 recently added support for multi-spectral imaging.
 Building upon this, FIELDimageR is an R package designed to take drone images from agricultural settings and perform crop analysis, including multi-spectral imaging for the use of vegetation growth, soil disturbance, and water retention.
 FIELDimageR even includes functions to remove clouds and weeds from composite images[[12]](#12).

 Sourced from Zhai et al.(2018)[[13]](#13), a Python implementation of their algorithm was posted on GitHub for open access.
-This algorithm uses a
+This algorithm incorporates red, green, blue, and near infrared measurements to determine local thresholds for the presence of clouds, which are then optimized and filtered for most likely cloud artifacts, later used to produce a cloud mask that can be applied to the original set of input images for filtering.
+Components include median filters, cloud masks, shadow masks, spatial matching, reflective cloud indexing, and spectral indices.

 #### Licensing Considerations